brainstormforce/wp-themes-plugins-stats/readme.txt

 == Changelog ==

 == Version 1.0.1 ==
-* New : New shortcode for themes/plugins to display ratings in a star.
+* New : New shortcode for themes/plugins to display star ratings.
-* Fix : Transient set for wrong themes/plugins slug.
+* Fix : Wrong Transient set for themes/plugins slug.

 == Version 1.0.0 ==
 * Initial release